Chicken Pot Pie Soup

 • In a large bowl gently mix the flour, baking powder, baking soda and salt.

-• Grate the frozen butter using a box grater, directly into the flour mixture and gently combine.
+• Grate the frozen butter using a box grater directly into the flour mixture, then gently mix until the mixture is crumbly and coarse.

 • Slowly pour in the buttermilk and gently stir until just combined.